1.4.42 Safeguarding Children and Young people against Radicalisation and Violent Extremism

 Protecting children and young people from radicalisation and extremism requires careful assessment and collaborative working across agencies, especially as initial concerns may be inconclusive.
 Sharing information effectively and keeping the child and young person in focus should be the main aim of any interventions and services.

 Reporting online material, which promotes extremism such as illegal or harmful pictures or videos, can be done through the government website, Report online material promoting terrorism or extremism (GOV.UK).
-Although professionals should follow the Referral procedure in this manual, non professionals can make a report anonymously.
+Whilst professionals should follow the Referral procedure in this manual, non professionals can make a report anonymously.

 6. Further Information